Edit

-Establishing tenant hygiene with the CoE Starter Kit
+Establish tenant hygiene with the CoE Starter Kit

-The natural expansion of Microsoft Power Platform can sometimes conflict with an organization's established strategies such as their environment strategy.
-This can make it difficult for Center of Excellence (CoE) teams to fully understand the purpose and usage of the various apps, environments, cloud flows, and bots that are in use.
-To address this challenge, this article offers best practices for administration and governance, as well as examples of the tooling available in the CoE Starter Kit and out-of-the-box capabilities to help CoE teams effectively manage and optimize their Power Platform solutions.
+The natural expansion of Microsoft Power Platform can sometimes conflict with an organization's established strategies, such as its environment strategy.
+This challenge can make it difficult for Center of Excellence (CoE) teams to fully understand the purpose and usage of the various apps, environments, cloud flows, and bots.

-Managing existing environments
+Manage existing environments

 Environments overview.

-Developer Compliance Center - Environment details
+Screenshot showing the Developer Compliance Center Environment details.

 Learn more:

-Managing new environment creation and environment requests
+Manage new environment creation and environment requests

 Learn more:

-Managing the default environment
+Manage the default environment

-Every tenant in Power Platform has a default environment where organic growth of apps and cloud flows typically occur.
-While the default environment can't be deleted, it can be renamed to better communicate its intended purpose.
-One of the first steps in managing the default environment is identifying the business value and risk of existing apps and flows, and identifying any unused apps and flows.
-This can help you determine which solutions should be moved to Production environments, or should have higher levels of support.
+One of the first steps in managing the default environment is identifying the business value, the risk of existing apps and flows, and unused apps and flows.
+The app and flow insights help you decide if you should move solutions to production environments or provide higher levels of support.

 Learn more:

-Managing Dataverse for Teams environments
+Manage Dataverse for Teams environments

-Microsoft Teams Environments overview
+Screenshot of a Microsoft Teams Environments overview.

-Developer Compliance Center - Environment details
+Screenshot of the Developer Compliance Center Environment details.

 Learn more:

-Securing your environments
+Secure your environments

 Learn more:

-Managing apps and cloud flows
+Manage apps and cloud flows

 Managing existing apps and cloud flows

-CoE Starter Kit - Power BI dashboard
+CoE Starter Kit: Power BI dashboard

-The Power BI dashboard in the CoE Starter Kit provides a wealth of useful information, including visual representations of usage patterns, the number of users, and any other relevant data that can help you identify compliance issues and ensure that your apps and cloud flows are being used effectively.
-These visualizations can be valuable in understanding how your organization is using the Power Platform and identifying areas that may need attention.
-By providing clear and actionable insights, the dashboard can help you ensure that your Power Platform solutions are secure, compliant, and aligned with your organizational policies.
+These visualizations help you understand how your organization is using the Power Platform as you identify areas that need attention.
+By providing clear and actionable insights, the dashboard helps you ensure that your Power Platform solutions are secure, compliant, and aligned with your organizational policies.

-CoE Starter Kit - inactivity notifications
+CoE Starter Kit: Inactivity notifications

 Learn more: